gabrielsimplicio/angular-jaydata-table/README.md

 # Demo

-Do you want to see directives in action?
+Do you want to see directive in action?
 Visit http://gabrielsimplicio.github.io/angular-jaydata-table/!

 # Installation